mcaballerolt/walt-wn-component-lib/README.md

-# React Component Library for Dual Applications
+# React Component Library for WALT and WN

 This project is a reusable component library built with **React 19** and **Material UI 7**.
-It is designed to serve **two separate applications** with a consistent set of UI components, ensuring a unified design system and development workflow.
+It is designed to serve **applications** with a consistent set of UI components, ensuring a unified design system and development workflow.

 ## ✨ Features